NeuroBio/Ballast-Visual-Novel-Engine/README.md

 		- after that, it will not play another beat until told to
 			- most likely, it's a UI trigger that does this

+## Saving
+Autosaves occur when scenes are completed.
+Manual saves are designed to be called before or after scenes, but NOT during them.
+The save data currently does not contain the data necessary to support this.
+- Save data does not store the current beat a user is on (necessary to restart partway through a scene).
+- Save data does not store an old copy of its prior state (necessary for rollback).
+Currently, scene restarts are quick rollbacks that use the prior save state stored _in memory_.
+The following is an example of what can go wrong if you save midway through a scene:

+- Player gain an item in a scene.
+- Player to manually saves
+- Player quits and reloads the game
+- The scene restarts at beat 1
+- The player begins the scene from the start with the item the obtained from partial play-through in their inventory.

+Tracking the prior state for save data and the current beat to allow for mid-scene saves and rollbacks is a possible future enhancement.

 ## Save Data
 - Active Chapters
 	- the queued chapter will be equivalent to the engine's current chapter most of the time